samkennerly/chengdu/README.md

 ### create a virtual environment

-- Create a file called `requirements.txt`.
+- Create a file named `requirements.txt`.
 - Copy everything from [requirements.txt] into that file.
-- Create a file called `xiongmao.py`.
+- Create a file named `xiongmao.py`.
 Add this to the file:
 ```
 # Check if pandas is installed